McCall Logo

 Try Your Hand at Ice Fishing

-If you are visiting Cascade Lake, Idaho during the cold, winter months, you can still enjoy the fisherman’s paradise!
 Ice fishing is a common pastime on the lake, and for good reason.
-It’s a fun and unique way to spend a day if you are looking for something new to try!
+It’s a fun and unique way to spend a day if you are looking for something new to try.
+Afterwards, sip on a hot chocolate or warm yourself by the fire to feel completely refreshed.

 Spend a Day Snowmobiling